John Rocque's maps of London: Legacy

 Rocque's map forms the basis of a 21st-century project, Locating London's Past, to provide a GIS interface for researchers to map and visualise data concerning texts and artefacts that relate to the 17th and 18th centuries.
 To correct for distortions in the surveying and in the original paper sheets, a transformation of the map was required to rectify the images for georeferencing - Rauxloh provides an illustration of the requirement.
 The high resolution digital images of the 1746 map were supplied from the now-defunct Motco image database.

-In 2014, an example of the map made over £85,000 in a sale at Christie's in London, with most examples making over £50,000 at auction.
+In 2014, an example of the map was sold for £86,500 at auction at Christie's in London.

 A 2008 historical crime drama, City of Vice, is a British television series set in Georgian London.
 To link between the various narrative scenes, Rocque's map is shown from above, then becomes three dimensional, and finally merges into the next film sequence.

 A high resolution copy of the map can be downloaded from the Library of Congress.